United States Lighthouse Service: Flags

 All of the Lighthouse Service's lightships and lighthouse tenders flew the United States Lighthouse Service flag, a triangular flag with a red border featuring a blue lighthouse on a white background.
 Any Lighthouse Service ship upon which the Superintendent of Lighthouses was embarked also flew the Superintendent of Lighthouses flag, a rectangular flag with a blue border featuring the same blue lighthouse on a white background.

 Rank insignia

 Rank insignia of officers were as follows in 1918:

+Rank insignia of lighthouse and depot keepers were as follows in 1884: